-Pedestrian and Bicycle Crossing Sign (WC-46) shall be used at crosswalks and crossrides warning prior to the crossing and shall be
+Pedestrian and Bicycle Crossing Sign (WC-46) shall be used at crosswalks and crossrides warning prior to the crossing and shall be located prior to each intersection.

 Bicycles Yield to Pedestrians (RB-39) shall be used to denote the right of way of people walking at crossings of cycle tracks prior to intersections or bus stops.